Editor's Note — May 11, 2026

 These dates may feel distant, but most providers manage multiple websites, portals, and apps, often with limited digital and QA capacity.
 Audits, remediation, vendor coordination, contracts, and training all take time to do well.

-The final rule makes digital accessibility requirements explicit.
+The final rule makes 504 accessibility requirements explicit.
 Recipients must ensure that the web content and mobile apps they provide or make available, directly or through vendors, conform to WCAG 2.1 Level A and Level AA success criteria and conformance requirements, subject to limited exceptions and undue-burden provisions.
+The rule also covers self-service kiosks — including patient check-in, payment, and wayfinding kiosks common in healthcare settings — which must provide equal access to patients with disabilities.
+(This article focuses specifically on web and mobile accessibility; the broader Section 504 rule also addresses medical diagnostic equipment, facility accessibility, and other obligations that fall outside this guide’s scope.)

 In practice, that means: